 If the student or parent did not use the IRS data retrieval process to transfer tax information into the FAFSA they can still go back into the FAFSA and choose to do this.Those who are married and file separate tax returns and applicants whose marital status have changed since October 1st of the processing year will not be able to go back in or initially use the IRS Data Retrieval process.

 Who has to submit an IRS Federal Tax Return Transcript?

 Applicants who are selected by the Federal Processor for Verification and choose not to use the IRS Data Retrieval process, or who retrieve IRS data but subsequently change it on their FAFSA, will be informed that they will have to submit an IRS Federal Tax Return Transcript directly to the financial aid office.
 Personal tax returns will no longer be accepted.

 How do I obtain an IRS Federal Tax Return Transcript?

-To request a IRS Federal Tax Transcript go to www.irs.gov and use Form 4506-T, or quickly request a transcript by using the “Tools” section on the website and then clicking on “Get Transcript of Your Tax Records” followed by either “Get Transcript ONLINE” or “Get Transcript by MAIL”, or call 1-800-908-9946.A tax transcript will be mailed within 5 to 10 days from the IRS.Be sure to only request a Tax Return Transcript, NOT an Account Transcript.
+To request a IRS Federal Tax Transcript go to www.irs.gov and use Form 4506-T, or quickly request a transcript by using the “Tools” section on the website and then clicking on “Get a Tax Transcript” followed by either “Get Transcript ONLINE” or “Get Transcript by MAIL”, or call 1-800-908-9946.A tax transcript will be mailed within 5 to 10 days from the IRS.Be sure to only request a Tax Return Transcript, NOT an Account Transcript.